piyushn28/CallEE/README.md

 This is an education platform that primarily focuses on connecting freshers and other students to their professors, seniors and alumini.
 A zero cheating platform for conducting quizzes.This app will be beneficial for all the students around the world consist of various institute and also various quzzing communities.

+Some key benefits:
+1)Contact with Classmates,professors,seniors and alumni.

+2)Information about institute happenings.

+3)Access to College Resources.

+4)Exclusive Online Job Listings.

+5)Wider Professional Network and  Connect with the Community.

+6)Conduct and play Quizzes with live leaderboard.

 ## Demo Video Link:

 ## Presentation Link: